Spring Fishing Highlights

 Indian River and Mosquito Lagoon Flats

 On the lagoon flats, fish the early morning and late evening with your favorite top water plugs for extreme topwater sea trout action, and soft plastics and jigs in deeper water, 2 to 3 feet after the midday sun settles in.
 Remember, April is one of the months when larger sea trout are egg laden for the spawn, so it’s very important to handle and release the larger females with great care.
 If you are looking for snook and tarpon action inside, the Sebastian River will be the place to go.

-Finally, freshwater largemouth and striped bass action will be heating up on the St Johns River.
+Finally, freshwater largemouth and striped bass action has been and will heat up on the St Johns River.
 Look for schooling bass at first light feeding on threadfin shad from the Osteen Bridge to Lake Harney.
 My favorite locations are in the river bends near the power lines at Lemmon Bluff and at confluences of Lake Harney and the River.
 A good way to locate these schooling fish is to look for wading birds congregating along the shore.
 When in the feeding mode, these fish will take small plastic jerk baits like the 4-inch DOA Shad Tail, most small swim plugs, and small live shiners.
 Also, as the river rises and the velocity increases, the larger spawning channel catfish (freshwater cobia) move out of the big lakes into the river to spawn.